 Slide the cover on the loaf.

-Bake the loaf for about 45 to 60 minutes, depending on the type of dough and size of pan.
+Preheat the oven to 450F and bake the loaf for about 45 to 60 minutes, depending on the type of dough and size of pan.
 My 100% whole grain oat bread took 55 minutes.

 Turn the loaf out of the pan and allow to cool completely.